-Here’s a creepy vintage Pitney Bowes ad from the 1950s/1960s.
+Here’s a creepy vintage Pitney Bowes postage meter ad from around 1947.
 The backstory they include is a bonus.

 This postage meter, I explain, is modern, more efficient, a time saver… No more adhesive stamps.
 No stamp box, and who’s got the key?
 No running out of the stamps you need.
 No scrounging.
 No stamp sticking.
 Just set the lever for any kind of stamp you want, for any kind of mail, and the meter prints the stamp right on the envelope with a dated postmarked — and it seals the flap at the same time.
 Faster than mailing by hand.

 Prints stamps on tape for parcel post.
 Will handle anything we have to mail out of this office.
 Even keeps its own records!
 And metered mail doesn’t have to be postmarked and canceled in the post office, gets goings earlier.
 It is practically heaven’s gift to the working girl… and so on.
 But with the Morrissey, no soap.